farirpgs/fari-app/lib/srds/fate-core.md

 Does it have sensors it can use to discover a PC’s aspects?
 Give it a skill for that.
 And in return, let the PCs use their skills against the threat just like they would an opponent.
 An automated security system might be vulnerable to “attacks” from a PC’s Burglary skill, or they might escape a trap by winning an Athletics contest.
 If it makes sense for the hazard in question to take a good deal of effort to surpass, give it a stress track and let it take a mild consequence or two.
 In other words, cleave to whatever makes narrative sense—if a fire is too big for a PC to put out, the scene should focus on avoidance or escape, and work like a challenge.

-{example}

-Cynere, Landon, and Zird are exploring the Caverns of Kazak-Thorn, in pursuit of one of the demonic opponents that Cynere’s been so interested in lately.
+> Cynere, Landon, and Zird are exploring the Caverns of Kazak-Thorn, in pursuit of one of the demonic opponents that Cynere’s been so interested in lately.
 Of course, the demon princess in question doesn’t appreciate being hunted by pesky adventurers and has summoned the powers of darkness to stand between our heroes and herself.
 So it goes.
+>

-They come to the bottom floor of the cave system, only to find it full of wisps of inky darkness, writhing around snakelike and cutting off the light where they whip about.
+> They come to the bottom floor of the cave system, only to find it full of wisps of inky darkness, writhing around snakelike and cutting off the light where they whip about.
 Zird rolls Lore, and Amanda tells him that they are magical hunger spirits—not individual entities so much as pure expressions of hunger, ready to devour anything they touch.
 He throws a stone into the corridor and watches the tendrils turn it to ash.
+>

-“I think I speak for us all when I say ‘Yikes,’” Ryan says.
+> “I think I speak for us all when I say ‘Yikes,’” Ryan says.
+>

-He asks about banishing the monsters.
+> He asks about banishing the monsters.
 Amanda shakes her head a touch.
 “You’re in Asahandra’s place of power, and the whole place is just flooded with those things—it’d take days to dismantle an enchantment this strong.
 You might, however, be able to use your magic to keep them at bay as you look for Asahandra herself.”
+>

-Lily says, “I’m willing to go for it.
+> Lily says, “I’m willing to go for it.
 Let’s do this.”
+>

-Amanda decides that even though she could put them into a straight-up conflict, it’d be easier and quicker to deal with it as a challenge.
+> Amanda decides that even though she could put them into a straight-up conflict, it’d be easier and quicker to deal with it as a challenge.
 She tells them that to get past the shadow summoning, each of them needs Will to resist the shadows’ potent magical aura and Stealth to move past.
 Zird can roll Lore to try and thin the herd with magic.
 In addition, she says that the spirits can provide active opposition against each attempt, and that failing the Will roll will be treated like an attack.
 The three grit their teeth and start to make their way through the cave....

 #### Dealing With Aspects